davidfischer/gdx-downloader/README.md

 GDX Downloader
 ==============

-This is a simple downloader for the data from the [Gameday website](http://gdx.mlb.com/components/game/mlb/).
+This is a simple downloader for the data from the MLB [Gameday website](http://gdx.mlb.com/components/game/mlb/).